quintype/malibu/tutorial/qlitics-integration.md

 The `qlitics.js` is a Javascript library that is used for tracking user interaction with the frontend website.

 This tutorial consists of Qlitics related functions.
-The vast majority of these features are already wired and tracked by default (including when pages are loaded via AJAX) if you are on the Malibu platform, if not you need to call them manually.
+The vast majority of these features are already wired and tracked by default (including when pages are loaded via AJAX) if you are a Malibu publisher.
+If a non-Malibu publisher, then you need to call them manually.

 ## Implementation for Malibu Publishers

-If you on Malibu Platform, you just need to add the below `<link>` tag in your `layout.ejs` file.
+If you are on the Malibu Platform, you just need to add the below `<link>` tag in your `layout.ejs` file.
 All the wiring is already done for you.

 ```Javascript
  <link rel="preconnect dns-prefetch" href="https://prod-analytics.qlitics.com" crossorigin />